 Mark’s Tip: A prospect visiting your pricing page three to five times might be a clear indication it’s time to reach out to them as they might be in the decision phase of the buyer's journey.
 This may not necessarily be the best time for a hard sell, but an excellent time to to figure out what's changed, what the prospect is looking for, and find a way that you can help them with whatever they're trying to accomplish.

 The last tool in HubSpot’s CRM set that I want to review are chatbots.
 Chatbots are among the most versatile tools in the HubSpot arsenal.

 Chatbots can do everything from qualify leads, to book meetings, provide customer support to conduct one-on-one conversations.
 Single or multiple bots can be put on website pages, where they can be geared toward specific services and products.

 - Bots can deliver resource links

 - Bots can capture leads.

 - Bots can book a meeting

-With bots, so much can be configured to hand the conversation off to a live agent or sales, create support tickets, add users to lists workflows and more.
+With bots, so much can be configured to hand the conversation off to a live agent or sales, create support tickets, add users to lists workflows, and more.
 The list goes on and on.
-Qualified leads can be enrolled into specific workflows to learn about a specific products or services.
+Qualified leads can be enrolled into specific workflows to learn about specific products or services.

 Best of all, information collected by your chat-bots is automatically synced and stored in the contact’s CRM record, giving your sales and service teams a crystal-clear view of your relationship with the prospect or customer.